 - The number of available hours varies depending on the position. - Part-time participants must submit signed time sheets to the office upon completion of their assignment, or after 8/12 hours have been accumulated. - Credits will be applied to future months' participation fees. - If fewer than 8 hours has been accumulated over the year, a refund cheque will be issued in June. - 7.
 Tuition Assistance Through a tuition assistance program, STA endeavors to ensure that no Catholic (Category 1) student is denied a Catholic Education because of financial difficulty.
 The Tuition Assistance program is designed to help families who have shown strong commitment to their faith and their parish community and have difficulty to financially support the desire for Catholic education for their family.

-Should the payment of school fees become difficult, parents/guardians should contact their parish priest or the REC member responsible for tuition assistance/delinquent accounts.
-All communication will be strictly confidential

-8. Delinquent Fees - At the time of registration, parent/guardian accepts responsibility for the financial obligations related to their student's education at STA.
-Tuition fees are essential to the continued financial viability of the school.
+Should the payment of school fees become difficult, parents/guardians should contact their Parish Pastor or the Regional Education Committee Tuition Assistance Designate.
+All communication will be strictly confidential. - 8.
+Delinquent Fees At the time of registration, parent/guardian accepts responsibility for the financial obligations related to their student's education at STA.
+Tuition and School fees are essential to the continued financial viability of the school.
 Returned N.S.F. cheques are subject to a service charge of \$25.
+Defaults to preauthorized debit are subject to a service charge of \$10.

-In the event of a family becoming delinquent in payment of fees (without alternate arrangements) the school will notify the family regarding the amount outstanding and the options for payment.
+In the event of a family becoming delinquent in payment of fees (without approved alternate arrangements from the Regional Education Committee), the school will notify the family regarding the amount outstanding and the options for payment.
 Payment must be received within 7 days from the date of notification.
-Once a family has had 3 or more payments declined by a financial institution, whether or not in consecutive months, alternate payment arrangements must be made with the Education Committee member responsible for tuition assistance/delinquent accounts.
+If payment is not received within 7 days, alternate payment arrangements must be made with the Regional Education Committee.